cloudfoundry-community-attic/LEGACY-bosh-getting-started/create-a-bosh/creating-a-micro-bosh-from-ami.md

 That is, by the end of this tutorial you will have two Ubuntu VMs.
 An Inception VM used to create a BOSH VM.

+NOTE, the BOSH VM must be in the same IaaS/region as the public image.
+In this tutorial it is an AWS AMI in the us-east-1 region (Virginia, the one that has all the public outages).

+TODO: Can the Inception VM be in us-west-2, and boot the us-east-1 public AMI?

 [sidebar]

 The Inception VM is used to: